sdesai1999/gradmlproject.github.io/index.md

 We had hoped that random forest would get better results than logistic regression, but the improvement was only very small.

+#### K-Means Clustering

+To approach this in a different way, we tried using an unsupervised method: K-means clustering.
+We had the same goal in mind for this method, and that was to try and distinguish between 0 and 1 in the loan status column.

+However, the accuracy was quiute bad with K-means.
+We only had 0.23 precision for class 0 and 0.84 precision for class 1.
+This is significantly lower than all of our other models.

+After running the model, we believed that there were too many features in the dataset for K-means to have a good accuracy.
+Additionally, from our PCA analysis, we also learned that there wasn't enough info gain for any of the features for K-means to work well.

 ### Future Results/Work

 It is our goal that through the listed methods, we will be able to understand macro-trends and generalized patterns behind loan eligibility and determine future probability of people meeting their loan requirements.
 We aim to accurately predict the likelihood that people will return capital over a period of time, and visualize these trends over time.
 We anticipate our different approaches will yield a diverging set of predictions, and we will use this information along with our split of data into train/dev/test to evaluate the best approach.